QualiTorque/qualitorque.github.io/docs/governance/cost-tracking/configuring-cost-azure.md

 ## Prerequisites

 1. Create an application and register it in Azure AD.
 To do so, navigate to "App Registrations" and click on __New Registration__.
 Follow the steps (no need to provide redirect URl, just the name will do).
-Take a not of the  __Tennant Id__ and  __Application Id__ as they will be needed later in the process.
+Take a note of the  __Tennant Id__ and  __Application Id__ as they will be needed later in the process.
 2. Click on __Add a Certificate or Secret --> New client secret__ --> __Add__, and take a note of the created __Value__ (it will be used later in the application secret configuration)
 3. Assign the __Cost Management Reader__ (or, __Cost Management Contributor__) Role to the application:
    1. Navigate to __Subscriptions__ and click on the subscription where you would like Torque to collect the cost